 The cheapest solution does not always cost you the least!
 Contractors who are not making their margin may generate claims (variations) to recoup some of their costs.
 Alternatively, the contractor may prioritise other more profitable jobs ahead of yours, and this can cost you more than if you had negotiated a fair contract from the beginning.
 In the worst-case scenarios, contractors may end up insolvent, leaving your project in the lurch.

 If you are unable to mitigate, control or transfer risk to an acceptable level then the best approach may be to avoid the project or defer it until conditions are more suitable.

+We are a market leading finance company in Auckland.
+Our team will help you get your development project off the ground and avoid financial risks.
 For more informative articles on development finance, subscribe to our Newsletter below and follow us on LinkedIn.